Global Hadamard form for the Green Function in Schwarzschild space-time: Green function on Schwarzschild spacetime

-The boundary conditions that the Green function $\Gl$ obey must be such that when they are introduced in Eq.(\ref{con-gret-mode}), and use is made of Eq.(\ref{con-gf}), the resulting Green function $\GFret$ is the {\it retarded} Green function of Schwarzschild space-time.
-In fact, $\Gl(x^A,x^{A'})$ must be equal to the retarded Green function of Eq.(\ref{gl-pde}) since\footnote{We remind the reader that the properties described in the text define the {\it unique} retarded Green function -- see Corollary 6.3.1~\cite{friedlander}.} it satisfies the same partial differential equation (Eq.(\ref{gl-pde})) and it obeys the defining boundary conditions of a retarded Green function, as we now show.
-From Eq.(\ref{gl-pde}) and the orthogonality properties of the Legendre polynomials it follows that
+The boundary conditions that the Green function $\Gl$ obey must be such that when they are introduced in Eq.~(\ref{con-gret-mode}), and use is made of Eq.~(\ref{con-gf}), the resulting Green function $\GFret$ is the {\it retarded} Green function of Schwarzschild spacetime.
+In fact, $\Gl(x^A,x^{A'})$ must be equal to the retarded Green function of Eq.~(\ref{gl-pde}) since\footnote{We remind the reader that the properties described in the text define the {\it unique} retarded Green function -- see Corollary 6.3.1 in~\cite{friedlander}.} it satisfies the same PDE (Eq.~(\ref{gl-pde})) and it obeys the defining boundary conditions of a retarded Green function, as we now show.
+From Eq.~(\ref{con-gret-mode}) and the orthogonality properties of the Legendre polynomials it follows that